 Increasing the variance of the natural rate innovations reduces the accuracy of the natural rate estimates.
-The first two columns of Table 2 show the unconditional standard deviations of the difference between the real-time values and true values of the natural rates.
-For this policy rule, the estimator based on the IS and Phillips curve equations does a slightly better job of real-time estimation of both natural rates than does the sample mean (first two columns of Table 2).
+The first two columns show the unconditional standard deviations of the difference between the real time and true values of the natural rates.
+For this policy rule, the estimator based on the IS and Phillips curve equations does a slightly better job of real-time estimation of both natural rates than does the sample mean.